-Millie’s Marvellous Minestrone (Thank Goodness for Dolmio Challenge)
+Millie’s Marvellous Minestrone with Dolmio

 Need a speedy midweek meal, using store cupboard essentials that is full of veggies that the little people will love too?
 Then look no further because my Millie has the perfect recipe for you.
 I give you Millie’s Marvellous Minestrone; It is Vegan and easy to make Glutenfree too, just swap the pasta.
 Served with crunchy Parmesan crusted Veggie Dunkers or chicken goujons this is sure to become a regular favourite on your midweek menu!
 Jar to table in no time at all, leaving time free for all that last minute homework the Peachicks suddenly remember needs to be done!
 Full of aubergines, mushrooms and a great way to use up all those leftover broken pasta pieces.
 AND with added dairyfree milk its a great way of getting vitamins as well as calcium into the little people!